NataliaVelasquez18/NataliaVelasquez18/README.md

 Tech Stack: Google Colab, Python: Pyspark, PostgreSQL, AWS Database Service, Jupyter

-* [Supervised Machine Learning: Predicting Credit Risk with Scikit-learn](https://github.com/NataliaVelasquez18/credit-risk) - (WIP) - The purpose of this study is to recommend whether PureLending should use machine learning to predict credit risk.
-Several machine learning models are built employing different techniques, then they are compared and analyzed to provide the recommendation.

-Tech Stack: Jupyter, Python: Scikit-learn, Naive Random Oversampling, SMOTE Oversampling, Cluster Centroids, SMOTEEN, Random Forest Classifier, Easy Ensemble Classifier - AdaBoost

 * [Shein Boosts Revenue by $5M+ By Understanding Consumer Trends](https://github.com/NataliaVelasquez18/shein-boosts-revenue-by-5M-yearly/tree/main) - The purpose of this analysis is to help Shein boost revenue by $5 M by launching new product and eliminating drivers for low Review Rating.